ianfisk/Poli-C/docs/API.md

 **Errors in `executeAsync`**

-If an error is thrown when invoking `asyncFunc` that the policy handles (controlled by adding an error predicate using `Policy.handleError`), the circuit breaker may need to change its state:
+If an error is thrown when invoking `asyncFunc` that the policy handles (controlled by adding an error predicate using `Policy.handleError`), the circuit breaker may need to transition between one of its states:
-1) If the circuit is in the closed state, the circuit will be opened if the number of invocation attempts during the sampling period is greater than or equal to the policy's minimum throughput and the failure rate is greater than or equal to the policy's failure threshold.
-The circuit will stay open for the configured break duration until moving into the half-open state.
+1) If the circuit breaker is in the closed state, the circuit breaker will be opened if the number of invocation attempts during the sampling period is greater than or equal to the policy's minimum throughput and the failure rate is greater than or equal to the policy's failure threshold.
+The circuit breaker will stay open for the configured break duration until moving into the half-open state.
-1) If the circuit is in the half-open state, any error thrown will transition the circuit back into the open state.
-If `asyncFunc` is invoked successfully, the circuit will transition to the closed state.
+1) If the circuit breaker is in the half-open state, any error thrown will transition the circuit breaker back into the open state.
+If `asyncFunc` is invoked successfully, the circuit breaker will transition to the closed state.

 Note that any errors caught in a circuit breaker policy are rethrown after the circuit breaker has updated its internal state.